Watch My Masterclass Replays

 Most women I work with hit their desk running.
 Emails.
 Other people's urgencies.
 Requests.
 Putting out fires.
 By 10am their sharpest thinking is already gone.

-Your best capacity, the clearest, most regulated version of you needs to go on your most important work first.
+Your best capacity, the clearest, most regulated version of you, needs to go on your most important work first.
 Not whoever lands in your inbox at 7am.

 The transition from work to home is one of the most important moments of your day and most people treat it like it doesn't exist.
-You close the laptop, get in the car or walk to the tube and arrive home still mentally in the last meeting.
+You close the laptop, get in the car or walk to the tube, and arrive home still mentally in the last meeting.

-Your family gets the leftover version and you wonder why you feel disconnected.
+Your family gets the leftover version.
+And you wonder why you feel disconnected.

 A buffer doesn't have to be long.
 It just has to be deliberate.